 In this case the file is saved on the computer that has QuickBooks installed.

-Solution 1: Renaming the .ND and .TLG files
+1. Solution One: Renaming the .ND and .TLG files

 If the sample file doesn’t open and an error occurs, it means that QuickBooks installation is damaged and must be repaired.

-Solution 3: Opening the company file on the desktop
+3. Solution Three: Opening the company file on the desktop

 As the file couldn’t be opened despite moving it to a different location, users should restore a backup of the company file to see if the problem is with the company file.